quantumopticslkb-user/LKB_mkdocs/docs/group-organization/tools.md

 - Join the "Orders" and "Wishlist" boards (at the top left of Mattermost app), to keep track of the orders.

 !!! info
-    We have a backup server in case the main one is down.
-Ask a team member (Hanna) for the link.
+    We have a backup server in case the main one is down: `https://framateam.org/eq15b-secours`

 ## Google groups and calendars